ibkevg/ibkevg.github.io/math/_posts/2019-02-15-Vector-Multiplication.md

 # What does a vector product even mean?

-Our intuition for what it means to take a product is initially formed by multiplying two numbers together.
+Our intuition and expectations for what it means to take a product is initially formed by multiplying two numbers together.
 When we start considering the product of two vectors it's not obvious how we should extend our intuition to account for the directionality that vectors have.

 Imagine this is the mid-1800s and we are about to begin research into how vectors should be multiplied.
 We would quickly run into the problem that we can imagine all kinds of different ways to slice, dice and combine vector components, so by what criteria would we know when we've found one that is correct?
 Or, if you think of math as designed, then what would your feature list be?